 Depending on your age, health, and family history, chest pain may make you wonder if you’re having a heart attack or if it’s something less serious.
-Because there’s no easy way to tell if your chest pain is life-threatening or something minor, the cardiovascular physicians at St. Louis Heart and Vascular, with six locations serving St. Louis and the surrounding communities, urge you to seek immediate medical assistance for chest pain so they can determine the cause and administer life-saving treatment if necessary.
-Call the office location closest to you for an appointment to learn more.
+Because there’s no easy way to tell if your chest pain is life-threatening or something minor, the cardiovascular physicians at St. Louis Heart and Vascular, urge you to seek immediate medical assistance for chest pain.
+Visit one of the five locations serving St. Louis and the surrounding communities so they can determine the cause and administer life-saving treatment if necessary.
+Find the location closest to you and give the office a call to make an appointment to learn more.

 Available at These Locations

 There are many different reasons you may be experiencing chest pain, and some of them are much more serious than others.
 The trouble is, there often isn’t an easy way to tell if you need emergency assistance or if you’re just having an anxiety attack.
 Knowing which symptoms indicate a more serious condition requiring immediate action can make a big difference in how and when you seek treatment.

 Some common causes of chest pain include:

 - Heartburn, indigestion, or acid reflux

 - Lung problems

 - Angina (poor blood flow to the heart)Heart attack